×

 We asked people in Siguatepeque if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Siguatepeque, it's important to respect local customs and traditions to avoid any cultural faux pas.
 Here are some tips: Avoid discussing politics or making negative comments about the country or its leaders.
 Hondurans are very patriotic and may take offense to such remarks.
 Do not disrespect the Catholic Church or its practices.
 Religion plays a significant role in Honduran society, and any negative comments or actions towards it can be seen as highly disrespectful.
 Avoid wearing revealing clothing.
 Hondurans tend to dress modestly, and showing too much skin can be seen as inappropriate.
 Do not refuse food or drink offered to you.
 It's considered rude to decline an offer of food or drink, especially when visiting someone's home.
 Avoid being overly punctual.
 In Honduras, it's common for events and meetings to start later than scheduled.
 Arriving too early can be seen as impolite.
 Do not make assumptions about people based on their appearance or economic status.
 Hondurans come from diverse backgrounds, and making assumptions can be seen as disrespectful.
 Avoid public displays of affection.
 While it's not completely taboo, it's generally considered inappropriate to show too much affection in public.
 Do not litter.
 Hondurans take pride in their country's natural beauty, and littering is frowned upon.
 Avoid being loud or boisterous in public.
 Hondurans value respect and politeness, and being too loud can be seen as disrespectful.
 Lastly, always remember to say "please" and "thank you".
-Politeness is highly valued in Honduran culture," said one expat in Siguatepeque.
+Politeness is highly valued in Honduran culture," said one expat who made the move to Siguatepeque.

 AGS Worldwide MoversAGS Worldwide Movers